jeanfortheweb/translata/.github/ISSUE_TEMPLATE/bug-or-feature.md

 ---
-name: For Bugs and Features
+name: Bug or Feature
-about: For Bugs and Features
+about: Use this to report a bug or propose a feature
 title: ''
 labels: ''
 assignees: ''